Skip to content

 Children

-The rules for travelling with children from and to South Africa accompanied and unaccompanied can be found on the Department of Home Affairs website.
+Besides the documentation required by the airline, there are also rules for travelling with children to and from South Africa, accompanied and unaccompanied.
+These can be found on the Department of Home Affairs website.

 Travelling to or within the EU